-An essential member of a governmental issuers bond financing team is bond counsel.
-Bond counsel renders an opinion on the validity of the bond offering, the security for the offering, and whether and to what extent interest on the bonds is exempt from income and other taxation.
+An essential member of a government issuer’s bond financing team is bond counsel.
+Bond counsel not only prepares authorizing documents, disclosure documents and assists in compliance with IRS regulations, but also renders an opinion on the validity of the bond offering, the security for the offering, and whether and to what extent interest on the bonds is exempt from income and other taxation.
 The opinion of bond counsel provides assurance both to issuers and to investors who purchase the bonds that all legal and tax requirements relevant to the matters covered by the opinion are met.
 An issuer should assure itself that its bond counsel has the necessary expertise to provide an opinion that can be relied on and will be able to assist the issuer in completing the transaction in a timely manner.

 GFOA recommends that issuers select bond counsel on the basis of merit using a competitive process and review those relationships periodically.
-A competitive process using a request for proposals (RFP) or request for qualifications (RFQ) permits issuers to compare qualifications of firms and select a firm or firms that best meets the needs of their community and the type of financing being undertaken.
-The RFP or RFQ should clearly describe the scope of services desired, the length of the engagement, evaluation criteria, and the selection process.
-Issuers should have a clear understanding of their service needs (single transaction, multiple transaction, or establishment of a qualified pool of firms) and develop the RFP/RFQ to meet these needs.
-Additionally, issuers should carefully develop an RFP that complies with state and local procurement requirements.
+A competitive process using a request for proposals (RFP) or request for qualifications (RFQ) permits issuers to compare qualifications of firms and select a firm or firms that best meets the needs of their community and the type of financing being undertaken The RFP should be very clear as to the goal of the RFP, the required/scope of services being sought, contract timeframe, and type of relationship/communications needed throughout the specified PERIOD.
+In addition, the RFP should comply with applicable procurement requirements (i.e. diversity, equity, and inclusion and definitions thereof established by the entity).
+The RFP or RFQ should clearly describe the scope of services desired (specifically if special tax and disclosure services will be required), the length of the engagement, evaluation criteria, and the selection process.
+Issuers should have a clear understanding of their service needs (single transaction, multiple transaction, or establishment of a qualified pool of firms) and develop the RFP/RFQ to meet those needs.
+Additionally, issuers should carefully develop an RFP that complies with the state and local procurement requirements (i.e. DE&I).

-- Experience of the firm with financings of the issuer or comparable issuers, and financings of similar size, types and structures, including financings in the same state.
+- The firm’s experience with financings of the issuer or comparable issuers, and financings of similar size, types, and structures, including financings in the same state.

-- Experience of the firm with and its approach to applicable federal securities laws and regulations.
+- The firm’s experience with a federal securities laws and regulations.
 In preparing the RFP the issuer should determine whether specialized securities law services beyond normal bond counsel services is required.
-In those instances, the firms experience in municipal securities law matters and the attorneys who practice full time in the area of municipal securities law should be identified in detail.
+In those instances, the firm’s experience in municipal securities law matters and the attorneys who practice full time in the area of municipal securities law should be identified in detail.
 If the firm has no attorneys who specialize in municipal securities tax law, the response should indicate how the firm intends to provide competent municipal securities law advice.

 - Ability of the firm and assigned personnel to evaluate legal issues, prepare documents, and complete other tasks of a bond transaction in a timely manner.